RithikaAnalyst/SQL-data-analysis-PROJECT/README.md

 - Data normalization
 - Use of JOINs, GROUP BY, aggregate functions, and WHERE clauses
 - Data filtering and basic analysis

+# Q&A

+-create a table
+-Insert Sample Data
+-Write Queries**Get all students
+-List students and their marks
+-Find average marks per student
+-Find students with marks > 80

 ## Code